-NYU Langone is also a participation site for the National Institute of Health’s StrokeNet, a network of more than 200 hospitals across the United States that serves as the infrastructure and pipeline for potential new treatments for people who have had a stroke and those at risk for stroke.
-Through StrokeNet, we are able to conduct research studies and clinical trials at NYU Langone to provide better outcomes for people with neurocritical illnesses.
+NYU Langone is also a member of the National Institute of Health’s StrokeNet, a network of more than 200 hospitals across the United States that serves as the infrastructure and pipeline for potential new treatments for people who have had a stroke and those at risk for stroke.
+Through StrokeNet, we conduct research studies and clinical trials at NYU Langone to provide better outcomes for people with neurocritical illnesses.

 We are committed to identifying the best practices for care of patients in the neurocritical care unit and their loved ones.